GRPMIPSVisualizer/mips-datapath-visualizer.github.io/Readme.md

 Our software is "out of box", which means you do not need to install any other dependencies in your computer (A browser is the only thing you need.
 You are recommended to use Chrome to open our software).

 The software can be opened by simply double clicking index.html.
 There is a button labelled "Guide" on the navigation bar which provides users a simple guide of how to use our website.

+For more information, please check out the 'Guide' page of the website.